Yale-DMAC/dmac_data_docs/policies/software_development_policy.md

 * The development of ArchivesSpace must contribute to access and discovery of special collections materials that support teaching, learning, and scholarship at Yale.
 * Development work in ArchivesSpace should be guided by open source software development principles.
 * Any development of ArchivesSpace must abide by Yale University standards and guidelines for usability, including Web Accessibility Content Accessibility Guidelines 2.0 (https://www.w3.org/WAI/intro/wcag) for both staff and public interfaces.
-* When possible, development projects should aim toward enhancing the core code of ArchivesSpace rather than developing custom plug-ins for the application.
+* When possible, development projects should aim toward enhancing the core code of ArchivesSpace (as a community, not locally) rather than developing custom plug-ins for the application.
 * The purpose of any development work should be to advance the effectiveness, usability, and efficiency of archival management software as well as the work of the of the archival profession more generally.
 * Development decisions should benefit all YUL repositories or fulfill a critical need at a particular repository.
 * Development work should be aimed at benefiting the entire ArchivesSpace community when possible and/or appropriate.